Columbus Is My Neighborhood

 Columbus is my Neighborhood will give a face and voice to community leaders who have devoted their lives to their neighborhood in order to highlight their activism and commitment.

-Black and white portraits will be taken of these leaders and will be displayed in a high-traffic area of Columbus, OH, in addition to a social media aspect which will also include their stories.
+Black and white portraits of these leaders will be displayed on the IKE Smart City kiosks located throughout Columbus, OH in addition to a social media aspect which will also include their stories.